instruct-rb/instruct/docs/prompt-completion-middleware.md

 method, unless the class itself responds to `#call`.
 This is useful if you want fresh state for everytime `#call` is called.

 The middleware chain runs in the order that it is added to the {Instruct::LM lm}.
 The last item in the chain is usually the model itself.

 The returned response must be an {Instruct::Model::CompletionResponse} object. which will be added to the transcript.

+The middleware can used to modify the transcript, however, these modifications will persist between lm calls, so it's important to understand the implications of modifying the transcript (especially if different models with different APIs are used).

+Preferably, the middleware does not modify the transcript (beyond perhaps adding or changing attributes it manages). # TODO: consider freezing the string but not the attributes

+To transform the transcript, the middleware should either implement a transform_prompt method or register a transform block on the request.

+# Prompt Transform blocks

+# Stream Handler blocks
+The middleware stack

 # Prompt Safe